mblayman/mattlayman.com/site/2015/dotfiles.md

 If you give them attention,
 they will serve you well.

-Our primary tools as software craftsmen are text editors, shells, and version control systems.
+Our primary tools as software craftspeople are text editors, shells, and version control systems.